sphinx-doc/sphinx/Doc-26/reference/datamodel.rst

          object: function
          object: user-defined function

-      A user-defined function object is created by a function definition (see section :ref:`function`, "Function definitions").
+      A user-defined function object is created by a function definition (see section :ref:`function`).
 It should be called with an argument list containing the same number of items as the function's formal parameter list.

       Special attributes: